Srish0218/FaceFinesseFusion/README.md

 2. **Gender Prediction:** Implement a gender prediction model to classify detected faces as male or female.
 3. **Age Prediction:** Employ an age prediction model to estimate the age range of each detected face.
 4. **Support for Multiple Faces:** Enable the detection and analysis of multiple faces within a single image or video frame.
-5. **User-Friendly Interface:** Develop an intuitive user interface that allows users to easily upload images, stream video, and view analysis results.
-6. **Scalability and Performance:** Design the application to handle a large volume of images or video frames efficiently while maintaining high accuracy in face detection and analysis.

 By achieving these objectives, FaceFinesseFusion aims to serve as a versatile tool for various use cases, including demographic analysis, security monitoring, and entertainment applications.
 <h2>About the Project :</h2>